Darya Khan Daudzai

 An inscription in Maharashtra state of India dated to 1626 AD mentions the toponym Afghanistan

 An inscription in Mangrul (Sangli district, Maharashtra state, India) dated to 1626 AD mentions the toponym Afghanistan.
 The geographic term Afghanistan of early 17th century corresponded with the Pashtun belt or Pakhtunkhwa.
-It stretched from Swat to Sibi (a town in Balochistan province of Pakistan), and from Kabul to Hasan Abdal (a town in … Read more
+It stretched from Swat to Sibi (a town in Balochistan province of Pakistan), and from Kabul to Hasan Abdal (a town in the … Read more

 A Turkoman who killed more than one thousand Pashtuns by boiling them alive in large cauldrons